-Why Odorization Documentation Matters More Than
+Why Odorization Documentation Matters More Than Ever

 Odorization is a federally mandated safety requirement.
-Regulators do not simply verify that odorant is present.
-They assess whether odorization is effective across the system and under varying operating conditions.
+Regulators do not simply verify that odorant is present; they assess whether odorization is effective across the system and under varying operating conditions.

-In audits and investigations, regulators often ask the same questions.
+In audits and investigations, regulators often ask the same questions:

 Utilities that can answer these questions with clear documentation reduce regulatory exposure and improve internal consistency.